benjaminjamesweb/AWS-Project/README.md

 •	Game console: a grid of clickable games tiles

+•	Scoreboard: a banner at the top that shows the user's current points

 •	Game info pop-up menu: after clicking a game tile, the game info menu pops up on the right side of the screen, displaying info about the game like name, description, and playable proficiency levels.
 It should also have a “Proceed” button.

 •	Pre-game screen: after clicking “Proceed” in the game info menu, the user is taken to the pre-game screen, which shows them the instructions, and allows them to start the game.